-What I thought: I spent such a long time deciding what to choose from all of the amazing recipes this book, there’s so many brilliant vegetarian options from across the globe, and lots more where you could easily substitute the meat for a veggie alternative.
-In the end I went for this dal as it’s my all-time favourite comfort food and I’m really missing Indian restaurants at the moment.
+What I thought: I spent such a long time deciding what to choose from all of the amazing recipes in this book, there are so many brilliant vegetarian options from across the globe, and lots more where you could easily substitute the meat for a veggie alternative.
+In the end, I went for this dal as it’s my all-time favourite comfort food and I’m really missing Indian restaurants at the moment.

-It’s absolutely delicious, not to mention incredibly straight-forward and perfect for a quick weeknight meal.
-The lime adds a really great, citrussy element that I hadn’t tasted in a dal before but I will definitely be adding to any that I make in future.
+It’s absolutely delicious, not to mention incredibly straightforward and perfect for a quick weeknight meal.
+The lime adds a really great, citrussy element that I hadn’t tasted in a dal before but I will definitely be adding it to any that I make in future.